 The remainder of this document will discuss performance in terms of these metrics.

 Platform performance optimizations

-HTML and CSS greatly increase productivity, sometimes at the cost of pixel-level control over rendering or a few frames per second.
-Text and images are reflowed automatically, the system theme is applied to UI elements by default, and "built-in" support is provided for some use cases developers may not think about initially, like different-resolution displays or right-to-left languages.
+HTML and CSS greatly increase productivity, sometimes at the expense of framerate or pixel-level control over rendering.
+Text and images reflow automatically, UI elements automatically receive the system theme, and the system provides "built-in" support for some use cases developers may not think of initially, like different-resolution displays or right-to-left languages.

-canvas element offers a pixel buffer directly to developers to draw on.
-This gives pixel-level control over rendering and precise control of framerate to developers.
-But it comes at the expense of extra work needed to deal with multiple resolutions and orientations, right-to-left languages, and so forth.
+canvas element offers a pixel buffer directly for developers to draw on.
+This gives developers pixel-level control over rendering and precise control of framerate, but now the developers need to deal with multiple resolutions and orientations, right-to-left languages, and so forth.
 Developers draw to canvases using either a familiar 2D drawing API, or WebGL, a "close to the metal" binding that mostly follows OpenGL ES 2.0.

-The graphics pipeline in Gecko that underpins HTML, CSS and Canvas is optimized in several ways.
-The HTML/CSS layout and graphics code in Gecko minimizes invalidation and repainting for common cases likes scrolling; developers get this support "for free".
+The graphics pipeline in Gecko that underpins HTML, CSS, and Canvas is optimized in several ways.
+The HTML/CSS layout and graphics code in Gecko reduces invalidation and repainting for common cases like scrolling; developers get this support "for free".
 Pixel buffers painted by both Gecko "automatically" and applications to

 canvas "manually" minimize copies when being drawn to the display framebuffer.
 This is done by avoiding intermediate surfaces where they would create overhead (such as per-application "back buffers" in many other operating systems), and by using special memory for graphics buffers that can be directly accessed by the compositor hardware.
 Complex scenes are rendered using the device's GPU for maximum performance.
 To improve power usage, simple scenes are rendered using special dedicated composition hardware, while the GPU idles or turns off.